 I meet Jackie via Teams for an individual interview.
 She is with her support worker and close friend, Belle, who helps her with activities of daily living and communication.
-They both live in WA.
-Jackie prefers to prepare her responses ahead of time and sends through additional documents responding to the interview prompts.
-I listen to Jackie, as well as Belle, who at times elaborates on what Jackie says, adding her own understandings in places.
+They both live in Western Australia.
+Jackie prepared written responses ahead of time and sends through additional documents responding to the interview prompts.
+I listen to Jackie, as well as Belle, who at times elaborates on what Jackie says, adding her own understanding in places.
 This is possible because Jackie and Belle have been friends for decades and know each other very well.
-Taken together, written information, two workshops and the interview allow her to tell me the story of her life.
+Taken together, written information, two workshops and the interview allow her to tell the story of her life.
 As she requires assistance to take photos, she has instead chosen personal photos from her family album, some from the internet, and other media, including a poem and a YouTube video.
 Jackie lives alone in her own home, with a ‘naughty puppy dog’.
 She works part-time in a clerical role near the city and has support workers come to her home during the weeks, they help her to live her best life.
-Jackie has Cerebral Palsy, which impacts her speech and movement.
-She takes time to communicate through speech; it appears to require great patience and intention on her part.
-Everything she does say is purposeful and oftentimes, a deep remark about operations of power (and disempowerment).
-Jackie experienced family and domestic violence perpetrated by her son’s father.
-There relationship went for around eight months before Jackie ended it.
-While this is part of her story, as well as being a mother, it does not feature heavily.
+Jackie has cerebral palsy, which impacts her speech and movement.
+She takes time to communicate through speech; I reflect that it would require great patience and intention on her part.
+Everything she says is purposeful and oftentimes, a deep remark about operations of power (and disempowerment).
+Jackie experienced DFV perpetrated by her son’s father.
+They were in a relationship for around eight months before Jackie ended it.
+While this is part of her story, as well as being a mother, it does not feature heavily in discussion.
 Rather, throughout our time together, Jackie highlights personal life experiences as they relate to wider issues of ableism and sexism, in the workplace, personal relationships, and society at large.
 Her story centres on the experience of being a single, working mother with disability.
 Jackie always felt people would judge her on how well she brought up her child.
 She had to work hard to meet and exceed their expectations, despite living under systems that did not work for her and her son.
 One such system is Centrelink, the federal agency tasked with providing welfare payments.
 As Jackie notes in one of our workshops, it is a system designed to keep people with disability in poverty.
-While she has always worked, this is disincentivised by the Disability Support Pension (DSP) which will reduce the payment amount if a person earns above $204 per fortnight, with the rate of reduction calculated at 50 cents for each dollar earnt over $212 dollars (Services Australia, 2024).
-At the time of writing this, DSP recipients took home a maximum of $1 144 per fortnight, or 62% of the Australian minimum wage (Fair Work Ombudsmen, 2024).
+While she has always worked, this is disincentivised by the Disability Support Pension (DSP) which will reduce the payment amount if a person earns above the fortnightly threshold (Services Australia, 2024).
+At the time of writing this, DSP recipients took home a maximum of $1,144 per fortnight, or 62% of the Australian minimum wage (Fair Work Ombudsman, 2024).

 For Jackie, ableism colours the fabric of daily life.
-Consistently low expectations, patronising attitudes, failures to recognise the needs of people with disability, and make systems which acknowledge and celebrate difference go to the core of how ableism continues to pervade the lives of women with disability.
-In the face of this, Jackie has continued to provide for her son, maintain meaningful employment, and enjoys social connections with the odd glass of wine.
-She has a wicked sense of humour, despite, or perhaps due, to all the challenges she has met.
+There are consistently low expectations, patronising attitudes, failures to recognise the needs of people with disability, and to create systems which acknowledge and celebrate difference.
+These issues go to the core of how ableism continues to pervade the lives of women with disability.
+In the face of this, Jackie has continued to provide for her son, maintain meaningful employment, and enjoy social connections with the odd glass of wine.
+She has a wicked sense of humour, despite or perhaps due to the challenges she has faced.
 Jackie’s physical voice can be harder to hear at times.
-A short while into our first meeting, I start to get a sense of how she communicates, the structure of words, and Belle jumps in to bridge understanding where necessary.
-All it takes to understand Jackie is a willingness and patience on my part.
-It costs me nothing.
+A short while into our first meeting, I start to get a sense of how she communicates, structuring her words, and Belle jumps in to bridge understanding where necessary.
+All it takes to understand Jackie is a willingness and patience.
+It costs nothing.
 But I find myself wondering, how many listeners – throughout a lifetime – did not make the effort.

 Fair Work Ombudsmen.
 (2024).
 Minimum Wage. https://www.fairwork.gov.au/pay-and-wages/minimum-wages Services Australia.
 (2024).
 Income test. https://www.servicesaustralia.gov.au/income-test-for-disability-support-payment?context=22276